If you’re like me, the first thing you do after ripping open the packaging on your new Android phone or tablet is benchmark it!

-This FPS score in then translated into a GFX Benchmark score which you can compare against other devices that have also run the test.
-The GFX Bench 4.0 render scenes are impressive, from prehistoric jungles to a giant robot attacking a futuristic city there’s a nice variety of tests.
+This FPS score is then translated into a GFX Benchmark score which you can compare against other devices that have also run the test.
+The GFX Bench 5.0 render scenes are impressive, from prehistoric jungles to a giant robot attacking a futuristic city there’s a nice variety of tests.

 What sets it apart from the competition is that you can see how your smartphone performed in different sections of the scene using the graph afterwards.
-This lets you see where your device might struggle playing other Android games.
+This lets you see where your device might struggle when playing certain demanding Android games.